0%

 There are many variables in GitHub Action, ${{ github.event.repository.name }}, ${{github.repository}} are context variables, which do not need to be configured, use directly, ${ { secrets.TELEGRAM_TO }} is a warehouse configuration variable, which needs to be set in the warehouse settings.

-GITHUB_SERVER_URL is not Worked?
+GITHUB_SERVER_URL is not Work?

 The official website has said that the default environment variable is $GITHUB_SERVER_URL, and the usage method is $GITHUB_SERVER_URL, but if it is written in the above message, it will not work, the reason is that the environment variable is used when using the shell, if it is a job The github context needs to be used in the step